texfaq/texfaq.github.io/FAQ-SGML2TeX.md

     5.
         Joachim Schrod and Christine Detig's
         [`STIL`](ftp://ftp.tu-darmstadt.de/pub/text/sgml/stil),
-         (''SGML Transformations in Lisp'').
+         ("SGML Transformations in Lisp").

-    Both of these allow the user to write ''handlers'' for every SGML element, with plenty of access to attributes, entities, and information about the context within the document tree.
+    Both of these allow the user to write "handlers" for every SGML element, with plenty of access to attributes, entities, and information about the context within the document tree.